rospiess/CrimeBook/README.md

 (Design-)Questions:
 -----------

-- What happens to a conviction when the associated case is reopened?
+- What happens to a conviction when the associated case is reopened:
     -> delete convictions

-- When closing a case, should we prompt the user to set date for each conviction right then, or set default values and let him edit them later?
+- When closing a case, should we prompt the user to set date for each conviction right then, or set default values and let him edit them later:
     -> default values

-- Should unlinking a person from a case also be possible from the persons detail view?
+- Should unlinking a person from a case also be possible from the persons detail view:
+    -> No

-- Should it be possible to add comments when a case is closed?
+- Should it be possible to add comments when a case is closed:
     -> Yes

 Ideas and Nice-to-have:
 -----------

 - Bounty
-- Victims (Implemented)
+- Victims (Implemented) ✓
 - Statistics (SQL queries are done, will push the commit as soon as the frontend follows)
-  - # cases per category
+  - # cases per category ✓
-  - # cases per year
+  - # cases per year ✓
-  - average age
+  - average age ✓
-  - user activity (# comments etc.)
+  - user activity (# comments etc.) ❌
-  - Most convictions / suspect- / witnessroles
+  - Most convictions / suspect- / witnessroles ✓ for involvments ❌ for the rest, corresponding query in  comments